-The MSRG has decided to offer three new grants over the next few months, dedicated to specific projects.
-Conscious of the fact that the Group does not have the resources to mount major programmes of work alone, MSRG has decided to offer seed-corn grants for research on two particular themes that might then be picked up by academics who could apply for large research grants from the major grant-giving bodies, and a third grant for a one-off study.
+The MSRG has decided to offer two new grants over the next few months, dedicated to specific projects.
+Conscious of the fact that the Group does not have the resources to mount major programmes of work alone, MSRG has decided to offer seed-corn grants for research on two particular themes that might then be picked up by academics who could apply for large research grants from the major grant-giving bodies.

 Analysis of medieval field systems and in particular ridge and furrow within the broader frame of extant historic agrarian landscapes, the study to include the continued formation of cultivation ridging into the modern era.
 The resource provided by the surviving ridge and furrow, records of its former extent from aerial photographs, together with early maps, has not been exploited fully by archaeologists, geographers and historians.
 These material survivals, using modern methods of analysis, have the capacity to throw light on a number of important research topics about the origins of medieval field systems, their subsequent development, their management and technology, and eventual fall into disuse.
 Ridge and furrow could also be used to investigate the development of settlements, the overall patterns of land use, and the balance between common and individual rights over land.
 A grant of £4000 could be available, in consultation with the MSRG, for a researcher to carry out a pilot project on one or more of these aspects, with the intention of subsequently applying for a grant for a full-scale project to a body such as the AHRC.